-Biomass and biofuels is a type of renewable energy that can be used for the generation of electricity and heat.
-There are different applications of biofuels.
-The production technology of these alternative fuels allows to create different products.
+Biomass and biofuels are a type of renewable energy that can be used to generate electricity and heat.
+There are different uses of biofuels.
+The production of these alternative fuels allows the creation of other products.

 Next, we analyze the main liquid biofuels.

 What Are the Uses of Biodiesel?

 Biodiesel is based on diesel fuels produced from biomass-based elements such as yellow grease, used cooking oils, vegetable oils, or animal fats.

 In pure or mixed in various proportions, Biodiesel production can be used in modern diesel engines.

 Biodiesel blends up to 5% do not cause problems and are usually marketed in many European countries.
 For many car manufacturers, the vehicle warranty meets a blend of up to 30% biodiesel and 70% diesel.